Baby Boot Camp: How to Navigate the Newborn Period

 Do diaper checks

-The other indicator that baby is eating enough is her output, so keep track of those diapers (your doctor might ask for specific numbers at checkups).
-In the first four days newborns may only pee two to four times a day, but then they should start to wet about 6 to 12 diapers daily.
+The other indicator that baby is eating enough is their output, so keep track of those diapers (your doctor might ask for specific numbers at checkups).
+In the first four days, newborns may only pee two to four times a day, but then they should start to wet about 6 to 12 diapers daily.
 As for newborn poop, the number isn’t so straightforward.
 Baby should poop at least once in the first 24 hours, but if not, 98 percent of babies poop by the second day.
-From then on baby could soil five or more diapers a day (especially if you breastfeed), or she could go up to 7 to 10 days without a dirty diaper and be perfectly healthy (as long as she’s not showing signs of discomfort).
+From then on baby could soil five or more diapers a day (especially if you breastfeed), or they could go up to 7 to 10 days without a dirty diaper and be perfectly healthy (as long as they’re not showing signs of discomfort).
 Just beware of hard, pellet-like poop; it could be a sign baby is constipated.